rohithvarma444/GitWhisper/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Usage
+## 📖 Usage

-1. **Create a Project**:
+### 1. Create a Project
 - Connect your GitHub repository
 - The system will automatically index your codebase

-2. **Upload Meetings**:
+### 2. Upload Meetings
 - Upload audio files from your meetings
 - The system will transcribe and analyze the content

-3. **Ask Questions**:
+### 3. Ask Questions
 - Use the Q&A interface to ask questions about your code
 - Get AI-powered answers with code references

-4. **View Meeting Analysis**:
+### 4. View Meeting Analysis
 - Access detailed insights from your meetings
 - Track processing status and view results

-## Project Structure
+## 📁 Project Structure

 ```
 gitrag/